+SAM offers discretionary portfolio management as well as asset management services to the Corporation's branded funds and managed accounts.
+The majority of the Corporation's revenues are earned through SAM in the form of management and performance fees.
 SAM is registered as a portfolio manager and an exempt market dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec, and Newfoundland and Labrador.
-SAM is also registered as a Commodity Trading Manager in Ontario.
-The majority of the Corporation's revenues are generated through SAM in the form of Management Fees and Performance Fees earned through the management of SAM's Funds and Managed Accounts.
+SAM is also registered as an exempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.
+The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of SAM's Funds and Managed Accounts.

-As at December 31, 2014, SAM managed Funds consisting of Canadian public mutual funds, Canadian alternative investment funds, offshore funds within master-feeder fund structures, exchange-traded trusts that hold physical bullion, and flow-through limited partnerships.
+As at December 31, 2015, SAM managed Funds consisting of Canadian public mutual funds, Canadian alternative investment funds, offshore funds within master-feeder fund structures, exchange-traded trusts that hold physical bullion, and flow-through limited partnerships.
 SAM also managed a number of Managed Accounts, primarily for institutional clients.
+In 2015, SAM launched the following funds:

+- Sprott Bridging Income RSP Fund;

+- Sprott Credit Income Opportunities Fund;

+- Sprott Enhanced U.S. Equity Fund;

+- Sprott Global REIT & Property Equity Fund;

+- Sprott Focused Global Balanced Class;

+- Sprott Focused Global Dividend Class;

+- Sprott Focused US Balanced Class;

+- Sprott Focused US Dividend Class;

+- Sprott Focus Trust;

+- Sprott Privet Fund; and

-In 2014, SAM launched the Sprott 2014 Flow-Through Limited Partnership, the Sprott 2014-II Flow-Through Limited Partnership, the Sprott Gold Miners Exchange Traded Fund and the Sprott Bridging Income Fund LP.
-In March 2014, SAM acquired the Exemplar Global Infrastructure Fund, the Exemplar Timber Fund and the Exemplar Global Agriculture Fund (collectively, the "Exemplar Funds").
-SAM subsequently launched the Sprott Real Assets Class, a new Fund that provides investors with access to all three of the Exemplar Funds through a single investment solution.
-Sprott Real Assets Class, which is sub-advised by Capital Innovations Inc., is SAM's forth sub-advised strategy.
-SAM's other three sub-advised strategies are: (i) Sprott Private Credit Trust, which is sub-advised by Third Eye Capital Management Inc.; (ii) Sprott Convertible Strategies Trust, which is sub-advised by Periscope Capital Inc.; and (iii) Sprott Bridging Income Fund LP, which is sub-advised by Bridging Finance Inc.
+- Sprott 2015 Flow-Through Limited Partnership.

+SAM's six sub-advised strategies are: (i) Sprott Private Credit Trust, which is sub-advised by Third Eye Capital Management Inc.; (ii) Sprott Convertible Strategies Trust, which is sub-advised by Periscope Capital Inc.; (iii) Sprott Bridging Income Fund LP, which is sub-advised by Bridging Finance Inc.; (iv) Sprott Real Assets Class, which is sub-advised by Capital Innovations Inc.; (v) Sprott Bridging Income RSP Fund, which is sub-advised by Bridging Finance Inc.; and (vi) Sprott Global REIT & Property Equity Fund, which is sub-advised by Capital Innovations LLC.

-As at December 31, 2014, SAM managed approximately \$6 billion in AUM.
+As at December 31, 2015, SAM managed approximately \$6.3 billion in AUM.
 SAM intends to continue to increase its Investment Product offerings to better serve its clients in a continuously evolving financial landscape in Canada, the U.S. and globally.